juji-io/docs/docs/chatbot-design-tips.md

 ### Handling User Excuses to Open-Ended Questions

-Users may also give excuses or intentionally dodge a question.
+Users may also give \"excuses\" or intentionally dodge a question.
 Assume that a chatbot asks a user "What's the top challenge you face?".
 One user may respond "I don't really know since I have many challenges." while another user may state "This is too hard for me to answer."

 To simplify a conversation designer's task of anticipating diverse user excuses, Juji has a built-in library that captures a number of common user excuse expressions.
-During a conversation, Juji will automatically detect a user excuse expression and respond to it accordingly.
-If a question is optional, Juji will also inform a user that the question is optional and the user can skip it if s/he wishes to.
+During a conversation, Juji automatically detects a user excuse expression and respond to it accordingly.
+As part of excuse handing, if a question is optional, Juji will also inform a user that the question is optional and the user can skip it if s/he wishes to.

 Below shows Juji's handling of several user excuses.

+* Example 1
 <p align="center"><img src="../img/handling-user-excuse-1.png"
 alt="Handling a user excuse: this is very personal" width="650"/></p>

+* Example 2
 <p align="center"><img src="../img/handling-user-excuse-2.png"
 alt="Handling a user excuse: don't know how to answer the question" width="650"/></p>

+* Example 3
 <p align="center"><img src="../img/handling-user-excuse-3.png"
 alt="Handling a user excuse: the question is too hard to answer" width="650"/></p>